xyfool-66/xyfool-66.github.io/_pages/about.md

 # 💫 Honors and Awards
 - *2024.08*, **HKUST RedBird PhD Award**
+- *2024.07*, Outstanding Graduate in the School of Information Science and Engineering
 - *2023.05*, **Merit Student of Jiangsu Province** (1/246)
 - *2022.09*, **National scholarship** (4/246)
 - *2022.09*, Merit Student Model (1/246)